OrteliusAB/virrvarr/docs/docs/documentation/layout.md

 You can pass the following configuration to the layout:
 - groupBy -> A function that will take the bound data from the node and should return a value to be sorted on
 - strength -> How strong should the force be that pulls the nodes into the clusters? (must be in range 0-1!)
+- showOutline -> If true a rectangle will be rendered around the different clusters with a the title of the cluster above it.
+The title is derived from the group results.

 To use cluster layout you supply the "cluster" type to the setLayout function:
 ```javascript